 You may request a waiver by completing the DD Form 2789 Remission/ Waiver of Indebtedness Application.
-To be eligible for waiver you must submit your waiver request within 3 years from the date when you learned of the debt.
-The 3 year statute of limitations period begins from the discovery date.
+To be eligible for waiver you must submit your waiver request within 3 years from the date the debt was discovered by an appropriate official.

 To apply for a waiver you must:

 - Have a debt established on your pay account.

 - Submit your application to your civilian payroll office within 3 years of the date the debt was discovered by a pay official.

 - Agree to the validity of the debt.
 If you dispute the debt, you can ask your servicing finance or payroll office to conduct an audit before you proceed with the application process.
 Former employees must contact the Civilian Payroll Office at 800-729-3277 to request an audit.
 You can pursue a waiver once your audit is complete.
 Please ensure that you attach the results of your audit, and a statement acknowledging the validity of the debt, with the waiver application

 Active and former civilian employees must complete the first page of the DD Form 2789.
 Once complete, submit the application to the address listed on the debt notification letter.

 If you did not receive a debt notification letter, you may call the Civilian Payroll Office for a copy at 800-729-3277.

 You must provide a copy of all Standard Form-50’s (SF-50) during the time period of the debt for all debts.
 Your current or former pay office should have copies of SF-50s located in your Official Personnel File (OPF).
 To expedite the handling of your waiver file, please provide Leave and Earnings Statements (LESs), including three pay periods before and after the period of indebtedness.

 If you reference a document, e-mail, letter, form, etc. in your waiver application, you must provide the document.
 Please provide all documents that describe how and why the debt occurred to support your waiver application.